LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[AGRICULTURE-A]] - Summary of emissions of agriculture and livestock
 - [[ALL]] - No Title
 - [[ANARCH-COUPLE-A]] - Kill the couple in your head
+- [[ANNUAL-REVIEW-FRAMEWORK]] - The Annual Review Framework: Questions to help cut the noise
 - [[APP-IDEA-A]] - An app for friends where we share intentions for the week and spontaneous trips
 - [[APP-IDEA-B]] - An app for different forms of communication: letters, short notices etc...
 - [[APP-IDEA-C]] - A cute sharing ideas among friends platform